UKCloud/documentation/articles/other/other-ref-high-availability.md

 ### UKCloud for OpenStack

 OpenStack Platform 13 (OSP13) provides Load Balancing-as-a-Service (LBaaS) as a native feature.
-For more information see the [*Load Balancing-as-a-Service (LBaaS) with Octavia*](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html/networking_guide/sec-octavia) chapter of the OpenStack Networking Guide.
+For more information see the OpenStack [Using Octavia for Load Balancing-as-a-Service](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html-single/using_octavia_for_load_balancing-as-a-service/index) networking guide.

 To improve the resilience of your UKCloud for OpenStack applications, you can move resources (for example, instance images and volumes) between the different regions currently offered by UKCloud.
 For more information, see [*How to move resources between OpenStack regions*](../openstack/ostack-how-move-resources.md).